libvirgo/atomicals-js/README.md

 ![Atomicals](banner.png)

 ### WARNING: STRONGLY RECOMMENDED TO USE YARN INSTEAD OF NPM

 Use `yarn` package manager instead of `npm`.
 Instructions below (They are: `npm install -g yarn`)

 In the latest version of the CLI processing library the option switches (the settings starting with `--`) are not processed correctly and it would lead to too small of a fee being set and result in your transactions not being mined.

 Workaround: Use `yarn` instead of `npm`

+## Different between Official and this fork

+this fork use rust to calculate psbt, so it's faster than official one to mint-dft.

+because of the reason, you should install rust additional.

+and for better use `mint-dft` in command line, change `toaddr` and `funding` to pass by command line arguments,

+for example :

+`yarn run cli mint-dft sophon --url https://ep.nextdao.xyz/proxy --toaddr <address> --funding <WIF> --satsbyte 100`

+reference `yarn cli mint-dft --help` for more information.

 ### Install, Build and Run Tests